datahangar/sfunnel/docs/container.md

 When the container starts, it performs the following actions:

-1. Recompiles the BPF program if a custom ruleset is provided or `DEBUG` mode is enabled.
+1. Recompiles the BPF program with the ruleset provided.
 The ruleset is static at compile-time, so no [BPF maps](https://docs.kernel.org/bpf/maps.html) are needed.
 Mind the [ruleset limitations](rules.md#scalability).
 1. For each interface specified in `$IFACES`, the container will:
   * create a `clasct` qdisc